Stormwater Management

 Fertilizer

-The Town implemented and honors strict fertilizer ordinances, including the summer fertilizer ban (June 1 - September 30), and replaced the use of chemical fertilizers and pesticides with compost throughout Ryckman Park with the help of local nonprofit, Green Earth Compost.
+The Town implemented and honors strict fertilizer ordinances, including the summer fertilizer ban (June 1 - September 30), and replaced the use of chemical fertilizers and pesticides with compost throughout Ryckman Park.
 Not only does this help reduce algae-feeding nutrient pollution from entering our waterways, it protects the health of our children and pets who play in the park.

 Lagoon-friendly Landscaping